-This week, Product School’s #AskMeAnything session welcomed Shopify’s Product Manager, Aaron Sadhankar!
+This week our #AskMeAnything session welcomed Shopify’s Product Manager, Aaron Sadhankar!

 Aaron Sadhankar has over 8 years of experience in fast-paced, exponential growth companies focused on SaaS, mobile, and e-commerce products.
 He specifically has expertise in user research, lean product development, and data analysis.
 Also, he has prior software engineering experience in the enterprise and energy industries.
 Currently, Aaron is the Product Manager for Shopify in Ottawa, Canada.
 Curious about how Product Managers have broken into and mastered their roles?
 Then join our Product Management Slack Community and ask them!